BNP LEASING LOAN FOR SMES & MIDCAPS & ENERGY

-Projektträger – zwischengeschaltetes FinanzinstitutBNP PARIBAS BANK POLSKA SA,BNP PARIBAS LEASING SERVICES SP ZOO
+Promoter – Financial IntermediaryBNP PARIBAS BANK POLSKA SA,BNP PARIBAS LEASING SERVICES SP ZOO

 The operation consists in a Multi-beneficiary intermediated loan (MBIL) to the intermediary to support small and medium-sized enterprises (SMEs), mid-caps and potentially private individuals in Poland.